Parrots’ tongues enable them to mimic words, manipulate and funnel food into the throat, handle objects, and taste items.

 Some species have tongues adapted for different feeding methods, such as lorikeets.
 They possess a brush or bristle-like appendage at the tip of the tongue.

-This is used for collecting pollen off of flowers, which is a valuable source of nutrition in the wild.
+This is used to collect pollen from flowers, a valuable source of nutrition in the wild.
 However, they can use this unique feature for many other purposes.

 - Anchor the tongue